elysiajs/documentation/docs/at-glance.md

 In the mock browser, click on path highlight in blue to change path to preview a response and

-Elysia can runs on browser and the result you see are actually run using Elysia.
+Elysia can run on browser and the results you see are actually ran using Elysia.
 :::

 ## Performance